Wine Rating: 90

 When I drink an old wine I need to be in the mood for it.
 Yes, I’ve had some 35+ year wines that drank wonderfully.
 The fruit was there, hints of dark, dark floral tones were present and the finish was smooth like an aged cognac.
-But more often than not, the majority of wines that I’ve had, that were old enough to col was sitting on the plank of the Black Pearl and Captain Jack Sparrow and I are toasting to the strong winds, as they sail us toward uncharted lands.
+But more often than not, the majority of old wines that I’ve had, tasted as if they were sitting on the plank of the Black Pearl as Captain Jack Sparrow and I are toasted to the strong winds, as we sailed toward uncharted lands.
 Don’t get me wrong.
 There are some great wines that have held up, especially from Bordeaux, but these wines and vintages are few and far between.

 Drinking a California wine past 25 years is a gamble.
 The tannin levels are not that of Bordeaux.
 [Tannins: The grapes skin and seeds, the astringent taste of a wine, protects from oxygen.]
 Also, oak barreling brings tannins into a wine, as the wood brings out and enhances different flavors into the juice.
 Cheaper wines add tannin powder or wood chips.
 Acidity is also a key factor.
 A grape varietal with a high acid content will age better, as it takes longer to break down.
 The same goes for alcohol content.
 A wine with high alcohol will stick around longer.
 Sugar levels also play a role in aging a wine.
 This is why most aged wines that can actually last beyond 100 years, are sweeter wines, like a port or a Sauterne.